1 Getting Ready for Regression Cooking!

 The first step in EDA is to classify our variables according to their types.
 This classification is essential because it guides our choice of analysis techniques and models.
 Specifically, we need to determine whether each variable is discrete or continuous, and whether it has any specific characteristics such as being bounded or unbounded.

-• Response (i.e., the \(Y\)):
+Response (i.e., the \(Y\)):

-• Determine if the response variable is discrete (e.g., binary, count-based, categorical) or continuous.
+- Determine if the response variable is discrete (e.g., binary, count-based, categorical) or continuous.

-• If it is continuous, let us consider whether it is bounded (e.g., percentages that range between \(0\) and \(100\)) or unbounded (e.g., a variable like company profits/losses that can take on a wide range of values).
+- If it is continuous, let us consider whether it is bounded (e.g., percentages that range between \(0\) and \(100\)) or unbounded (e.g., a variable like company profits/losses that can take on a wide range of values).

-• Regressors (i.e., the \(X\)s):
+Regressors (i.e., the \(x\)s):

-• For each regressor, we must identify whether it is discrete or continuous.
+- For each regressor, we must identify whether it is discrete or continuous.

-• If a regressor is discrete, let us classify it further as binary, count-based, or categorical.
+- If a regressor is discrete, let us classify it further as binary, count-based, or categorical.

-• If a regressor is continuous, let us determine whether it is bounded or unbounded.
+- If a regressor is continuous, let us determine whether it is bounded or unbounded.

 This classification scheme helps us select the appropriate visualization and statistical methods for our analysis, as different variable types often need different approaches.
 It ensures that we are well-equipped to make the right choices in our analyses.

 After classifying your variables, the next step is to create visualizations and calculate descriptive statistics using our training data.
 This involves coding plots that can reveal the underlying distribution of each variable and the relationships between them.
-For instance, we might create histograms to visualize distributions, scatter plots to explore relationships between continuous variables, and box plots to compare discrete and categorical variables against the continuous variable.
+For instance, we might create histograms to visualize distributions, scatter plots to explore relationships between continuous variables, and box plots to compare discrete and categorical variables against a continuous variable.

 Alongside these visualizations, it is important to calculate key descriptive statistics such as the mean, median, and standard deviation if our variables are numeric.
 These statistics provide a summary of our data, offering insights into central tendency and variability.
 We might also use a correlation matrix to assess the strength of relationships between continuous variables.

 Once we have generated these plots and statistics, they should be displayed in a clear and logical manner.
-The goal here is to interpret the data and draw preliminary conclusions about the relationships between variables.
-Presenting these findings effectively helps to uncover key insights and prepares you for the subsequent modelling stage.
+The goal here is to interpret the data and draw preliminary conclusions about the relationships between the observed variables.
+Presenting these findings effectively helps to uncover key descriptive insights and prepares you for the subsequent modelling stage.
 Finally, the insights gained from our EDA must be clearly articulated.
 This involves summarizing the key findings and considering their implications for the next stage of the workflow—data modelling.
 Observing patterns, correlations, and potential outliers in this stage will inform your modelling approach and ensure that it is grounded in a thorough and informed analysis.

 Heads-up on the use of EDA to deliver inferential conclusions!

-While EDA plays a critical role in uncovering patterns, detecting anomalies, and generating hypotheses.
+EDA plays a critical role in uncovering patterns, detecting anomalies, and generating hypotheses.
 However, it is important to emphasize that the results of EDA should not be generalized beyond the specific sample data being analyzed.
 EDA is inherently descriptive and focused on the sample, and it is not intended to support inferential claims about larger populations.
 The insights gained from EDA are contingent on the specific sample and may not accurately reflect systematic relationships within the broader population.
 Nevertheless, EDA can provide valuable information to inform our modelling decisions.

 Example: EDA for Housing Data